Inmarsat-Design/inmarsat-developer-pack/README.md

 ### Assets

 Logos, fonts and some icons that we have used in our examples are provided as assets in this project.
-And any new assets should follow the style guidelines set out in the design system.
+And any new assets should follow the guidelines set out in the design system.
+More designer assets assets are available in the [imagery](https://github.com/Inmarsat-Design/imagery) and (sketch-file)[https://github.com/Inmarsat-Design/sketch-file] repos.

 ## Licensing